SamMed05/c-cpp-notes/docs/cpp/constants.md

 ## Definition

-Sometimes useful to define variables with values that can not be changed, like the value of π (3.14159265 and so on) or the gravity of Earth (9.8 m/s<sup>2</sup>).
+Sometimes is useful to define variables with values that can not be changed, like the value of π (3.14159265 and so on) or the gravity of Earth (9.8 m/s<sup>2</sup>).
 Knowing that it won't change, defining these value as a constants helps ensure that their value will always remain the same.